Ubiquiti-App/UCRM/README.md

 - install docker-compose with [docs.docker.com/compose/install](https://docs.docker.com/compose/install/)

 ### 2. Download config files
-- docker-compose.yml - UCRM will start on ports 8080 (the application) and 8081 (suspend page).
-You can change it in this config file.
+- docker-compose.yml
 - docker-compose.env
+UCRM will start on ports 8080 (the application) and 8081 (suspend page).
+You can change it in docker-compose.yml file.

 ### 3. Start UCRM
 ```